 God then mercifully offered a one-person-at-a-time way back in Christ.
 And, as noted earlier, it was an offer which involved not only forgiveness, but also a thorough personal renewal.

-And, as we have already discussed in some length, Christ is the whole substance of that reclamation.
+And, as we have already discussed at length, Christ is the whole substance of that reclamation.
 He is the full means to meet man’s need for forgiveness and restoration by His Cross.
 And, his Resurrection furnishes mankind with the power and all resources necessary for the thorough renewal of his character essence and, in turn, his lifestyle reality.
 So, as both the Dying and the Living Christ, the Savior is absolutely capable of enabling mankind to be consistently faith-expressive, thus creating a completely durable friendship with God.
 (Ref.
 Romans 8: 1-4)

 The New Testament writer put it this way.
 “For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.”
 (Ref.
 Romans 5:10 NKJV)